-- 5. Click IMDB-Movie-Data to select it, and then click OK to add the data type to the dashboard. - 6.
+- 5. Click IMDB-Movie-Data to select it, and then click OK to add the data type to the dashboard.
+The selected type is added to the Data Types panel and additional options appear on the What can I do next tab. - 6.
 In the main Hi-Res Analytics toolbar, click the Dashboard button and select Save to save the dashboard.